ibm-cloud-docs/AnalyticsEngine/index.md

 ## Software packages

-The following software packages are available when you create a cluster based on Hortonworks Data Platform (HDP) 3.1 and 2.6.5:
+The following software packages are available when you create a cluster based on Hortonworks Data Platform (HDP) 3.1:

 | AE 1.2       | Based on HDP 3.1        |
 |-----------------|-----------------------------|